-For the purpose of this licensing process, roll-out shall be understood to mean that a service signal is available to at least one-third (1/3) of the population of each state and local government area (LGA) as appropriate.
+For the purpose of this licensing process, roll-out shall be understood to mean that a service signal is available to at least one-third (1/3) of the population of each state capital as appropriate.
+The Commission will use standard methodologies for conducting coverage assessments.
+For the purposes of the rollout obligations, FCT is considered as a State.
+The population will be based on the latest figures of the National Population Commission business Plan that will ensure it meets the rollout obligations stipulated above which will be strictly enforced.